 - Pull the rake using movement from your legs (not just your arms) and step back as you rake.

 - Halfway through your job you should shift your raking activity to your other side.
 In other words, if you start raking from your left side then you should shift the raking effort to the right side as you cross the halfway mark of your job.
 This distributes the workload across your body avoiding fatigue or strain on one side of your body.

 - Avoid movements that involve flexion of the spine and adjust (or avoid) movements that involve extreme rotation.

 - Rotation of the body, while raking, can aggravate the back or bring on low back pain.
 I suggest you avoid this movement while raking.

-- Reaching out to rake leaves and extending your body should places more stress on your spine.
+- Reaching out to rake leaves and extending your body places stress on your spine.
 Instead, move closer to the leaves.

 - In the video you will see that I am using a rake with a wide fan.
 You will also notice that I have a lot of leaves to gather and hence the need for the large fan.
 The challenge for many people who use large fans is that it requires a fair amount of strength.

 - If you do not regularly include strength training in your exercise program you would be safer to use a rake with a smaller fan.